Mercedes Power Steering Malfunction See Operator’s Manual

 Steering Motor

-The power steering motor can fail, making the steering very heavy to turn and triggering the Steering Malfunction.
-See Operator’s Manual error message on the dashboard.
+The power steering motor can fail, making the steering very hard to turn and triggering steering malfunction.
+See the Operator’s Manual error message on the dashboard.
 The steering motor is mounted on the steering rack and easily replaced.

 Software Issue

-The software for the electric steering may be the culprit and need to be updated.
+The software for the electric steering may be the culprit and needs to be updated.
 You must take the car to the dealer to update the module.
-Call your local dealer to check if there is an update available for your steering system.
+Call your local dealer to check if an update is available for your steering system.

 Recall

-Approximately 28,000 model-year 2015 Mercedes-Benz C300 and C400 4Matic sedans manufactured between Jan.
-27 and Dec.
-1, 2014, were recalled due to an error in the electric power steering control unit software.
+Over 28,000 model-year 2015 Mercedes-Benz C300 and C400 4Matic sedans manufactured between 27 Jan.
+2014 and 1 Dec.
+2014 were recalled by Mercedes-Benz USA LLC because the in-vehicle software for the electric power steering control unit was coded with the wrong default idle speed of 1,050 rpm.

 How to diagnose the Mercedes Steering Module